dsloyer/ez-kubeadm/README.md

-# Create Local Multi-node Kubernetes Clusters In One Simple Command
+## Create Local Multi-node Kubernetes Clusters In One Simple Command

-This collection of files -- Bash scripts, Vagrantfiles, and YAML files -- along with a few detailed instructions, below, automate creation/re-creation of Kubernetes clusters on demand, in a local environment, with a single command.
-It also supports several clusters, and easy switching between them.
+This project has a simple aim: make is easy to create multi-node Kubernetes clusters, in a local environment, with a single command.
+Also, to supports several clusters, and easy switching between them.

 Why use this project and not another?
-I made really, really easy for me -- maybe you will find it easy for you, as well.
+I've made really, really easy for me -- maybe you will find it easy for you, as well.
 My interest, beyond taking it as a modest "Infrastructure as Code" personal challenge, was to:
-* Avoid the stumbling, often confusing, process of deploying using other solutions
+* Avoid a sometimes complex, often confusing, process of deployment via other solutions.
-* Applying a "canonical" Kubernetes deployment solution, kubeadm, that can be easily seen to be consistent with the steps appearing in kubernetes.io for kubeadm (actually copied/pasted from there, whenever possible).
+* Applying a "canonical" Kubernetes deployment solution, kubeadm, whose steps can be easily seen to be consistent with the steps appearing in kubernetes.io for kubeadm (actually copied/pasted from there, whenever possible).
-* Reduce the steps scattered across kubernetes.io's kubeadm setup webpage (kubeadm, CRI, CNI, etc), to a single command
+* Reduce and consolidate the steps scattered across kubernetes.io's kubeadm setup webpage (kubeadm, CRI, CNI, etc), to a single command.
-* Package it such that discarding, and recreating, a working cluster is trivial, reliable, and fast
+* Package it such that discarding, and recreating, a working cluster is trivial, reliable, and fast.
-* Document the tools, applications needed (where to find, what, and how, to install)
+* Document the tools, applications needed (where to find, what, and how, to install).
-* Report the issues discovered, and their resolution...
+* Report the issues discovered, and their resolution.
-* For both Linux and Windows 10 WSL (Windows Subsystem for Linux)
+* For both Linux and Windows 10 WSL (Windows Subsystem for Linux).
 * All in one small bundle of files.

 What's the downside?